Academic Advising: Resources for Students

 For more information about SAIC Engage, contact Campus Life at 312.629.6880 or visit us in The LeRoy Neiman Center, Sharp Building, 37 South Wabash Avenue, suite 201.

 SAIC offers free, hour-long writing tutorials at the Writing Center.
 Tutors are available to assist all currently enrolled students with any stage of the writing process.
 The Writing Center can assist students with:

 - Clarifying language

 - Addressing American Psychological Association (APA) and Modern Language Association (MLA) style questions

 For more information, please see the Writing Center's website.

-The Career + Co-op Center prepares students for the immediate future and provides ongoing support for lifelong careers in art and design.
+Career and Professional Experience (CAPX) prepares students for the immediate future and provides ongoing support for lifelong careers in art and design.
 They provide students and alumni with full-service advising, workshops, and access to professional networks and opportunities.
 Some examples of the assistance they can provide include: